CultureHub/LiveLab/README.md

 # Changelog

-## [1.1.2] - 2020-03-26
+## [1.2.0] - 2020-03-26
+### Added
+ - client rejoins room when server is reconnected

 ### Changed
  - Logs using built in Choo logging function, so that later it will be easier to show logs to user

 ### Fixed
-  - Catch 'Ice Connection Failed' error -- hopefully removes ghost black screens
+  - Catch 'Ice Connection Failed' error -- removes ghost black screens

 ## [1.1.1] - 2020-02-12
 ### Fixed